 Low-maintenance

-In evaluating Doppler and Transit Time flow meters, it is crucial to consider differences in their accuracy, suitability under various flow conditions, and adaptability to environmental changes to determine which ultrasonic flow meter excels in specific applications.
+When evaluating Doppler and transit time flowmeters, it is crucial to take into account the differences in accuracy, suitability under various flow conditions and adaptability to environmental changes in order to determine which ultrasonic flowmeter excels in specific applications.

-Doppler flow meters measure the velocity of fluids with suspended particles or bubbles by reflecting an ultrasonic signal off them and observing the frequency shift known as the Doppler effect.
-These meters typically provide an accuracy of ±2% of the flow rate reading.
+Doppler flow meters measure the velocity of fluids containing suspended particles or bubbles by reflecting an ultrasonic signal back at them and observing the frequency shift known as the Doppler effect.
+These meters typically provide an accuracy of ±2% of the flow reading.

-Transit Time flow meters, on the other hand, rely on the time it takes for an ultrasonic signal to travel between two sensors.
-Under ideal conditions, they can offer superior accuracy, up to ±1% of the flow rate reading or better, because they directly measure the time taken by sound waves to travel across the fluid.
+Transit time flowmeters, on the other hand, rely on the time it takes for an ultrasonic signal to travel between two transducers.
+Under ideal conditions, they can offer superior accuracy, up to ±1% of the flow reading or better, as they directly measure the time taken for sound waves to travel through the fluid.

 The performance of Doppler flowmeters is intrinsic to the presence of particles or gas bubbles in the fluid: without them, the flowmeter cannot function.
 As such, they are best suited to dirty or aerated liquids.
 Conversely, transit time flowmeters require clean fluids to allow the unimpeded passage of ultrasonic signals.
 They have difficulty with fluids containing large quantities of suspended solids or aeration.